T-Fool/T-Fool/README.md

 ### 👨‍💻 About Me

-In my business studies, I saw how often critical decisions relied on incomplete information.
+In my business studies and work experiences, I saw how often critical decisions relied on incomplete information.
 I was drawn to data analytics to master the tools that replace guesswork with evidence, turning raw data into a real business asset.

 Through an intensive Data Skills Bootcamp with justIT, I gained hands-on experience with the essential tools of the trade: SQL for querying, Python for analysis, and Power BI & Tableau for creating impactful visualisations.